-In addition to our curricular and production offerings, we also invite professional playwrights, designers, directors and actors to work with our students as part of our Guest Artist Program.
-This program is made possible through a generous endowment that allows working professionals to visit the Whitman Campus and share their expertise, experience, and talent with our theatre students.
+In addition to our curricular and production offerings, we invite professional playwrights, designers, directors and actors to work with our students as part of our Guest Artist Program.
+This program is made possible through a generous endowment that allows working professionals to visit Whitman and share their expertise, experience, and talent with our theatre students.

 Recognized as one of the top theatre schools in the country by Princeton Review's Guide to Best Colleges, the Theatre Department offers courses in acting, directing, design, literature, theory and history, and playwriting, along with all aspects of technical and production work.
 Aspiring actors, directors, designers, and theatre technicians choose Whitman for our strong performance-based theatre program.
 The Theatre Department produces eight season productions each year ranging from the classics to musical comedy to contemporary drama.
 Many of Whitman's theatre majors have gone on to complete graduate work at top programs including Yale, The Old Globe, University of Washington, the Denver Theatre Centre, Rutgers University, and others.